 Business culture in the Philippines

 Filipino business culture is a mix of East and West.
-Although geographically part of Southeast Asia, the country has strong European and American ties that extend into everyday social interactions and its business culture.
-Although many business practices may be Westernised, Eastern traditions and cultural norms still play a central role.
+Although geographically part of Southeast Asia, the country has strong European and American ties that extend into everyday social interactions and business culture.
+Although the business practices are Western, Eastern traditions and cultural norms still play a central role.

-Filipinos are known for their friendliness and hospitality.
-This extends to the business environment.
-Filipinos place great emphasis on polite language and gentle conversation.
-When speaking, one’s tone should remain neutral and direct questions should be avoided.
+Filipinos are renowned for their friendliness and hospitality, and this extends to the business environment.
+Filipinos also place great emphasis on polite language and gentle conversation.
+When speaking, the tone should remain neutral, and expats should avoid direct questions.

 Moreover, physical gestures and their meanings are significant.
-Filipinos often use their eyes, lips and hands to convey a wide range of messages.
-Raised eyebrows and a smile indicate a silent 'hello' or a 'yes' in answer to a question.
-Fixed eye contact between men could be considered aggressive.
+Filipinos tend to use their eyes, lips and hands to convey a plethora of messages.
+Raised eyebrows and a smile indicate a silent 'hello' or a 'yes' to answer a question.
+Fixed eye contact between men is considered aggressive.

-To Filipinos, the concept of ‘saving face’ and maintaining self-esteem is imperative.
-Public displays of anger, trying to prove someone wrong in front of others, or disrespect of a colleague’s rank or position can cause loss of face.
-When in an embarrassing situation, the Filipino may generally laugh or try to change the subject to hide the awkwardness.
-Expats should avoid criticising a Filipino associate publicly.
+To Filipinos, the concept of 'saving face' and maintaining self-esteem is imperative.
+Public displays of anger, trying to prove someone wrong in front of others, or disrespect for a colleague's rank or position can cause a loss of face.
+New arrivals should avoid criticising a Filipino associate publicly.

-Expats should not be surprised if Filipino colleagues or friends make frank comments about their appearance or ask personal questions about their age, salary or how much something costs.
-Such questions come from curiosity and the comments are generally meant in a light-hearted manner.
+Newcomers should not be surprised if Filipino colleagues or friends make frank comments about their appearance or ask personal questions about their age, salary or how much something costs.
+Such questions come from curiosity, and the comments are generally meant in a light-hearted manner.